JSBSim-Team/jsbsim/README.md

 JSBSim is also used in academic and industry research ([more than 600 citations referenced by Google Scholar](https://scholar.google.com/scholar?&q=jsbsim) as of November 2020).

 # User Guide

 ## Installation

 ### Windows

 A Windows installer `JSBSim-1.1.8-setup.exe` is available in the [release section](https://github.com/JSBSim-Team/jsbsim/releases/tag/v1.1.8).
 It installs the 2 executables along with aircraft data and some example scripts:

 * `JSBSim.exe` which runs FDM simulations.
 * `aeromatic.exe` which builds aircraft definitions from Question/Answer interface

 Both executables are console line command.

+The Windows installer also contains the files needed to build the JSBSim Matlab S-Function (see issue [#491](https://github.com/JSBSim-Team/jsbsim/issues/491) for more details about using JSBSim in Matlab).

 ### Ubuntu Linux

-Debian packages for Ubuntu Linux "Xenial" 16.04 LTS, "Bionic" 18.04 LTS and "Focal" 20.04 LTS for 64 bits platform are also available in the [JSBSim project release section](https://github.com/JSBSim-Team/jsbsim/releases/tag/v1.1.8).
-There are 3 packages:
+Debian packages for Ubuntu Linux "Bionic" 18.04 LTS and "Focal" 20.04 LTS for 64 bits platforms are also available in the [JSBSim project release section](https://github.com/JSBSim-Team/jsbsim/releases/tag/v1.1.8).
+There are 3 packages for each platform:

 * `JSBSim_1.1.8-588.amd64.deb` which installs the executables `JSBSim` and `aeromatic`
 * `JSBSim-devel_1.1.8-588.amd64.deb` which installs the development resources (headers and libraries)
 * `python3-JSBSim_1.1.8-588.amd64.deb` which installs the Python 3.6 module of JSBSim

 ### Python module

-JSBSim provides binary packages for its Python module on Windows, Mac OSX and Linux platforms for several Python versions (3.6, 3.7, 3.8 and 3.9).
+JSBSim provides binary wheel packages for its Python module on Windows, Mac OSX and Linux platforms for several Python versions (3.6, 3.7, 3.8 and 3.9).
 These can be installed using either `pip` or `conda`.

 #### Installation with `pip`

-Binary packages a.k.a. known as [wheel packages](https://www.python.org/dev/peps/pep-0427) are available from the [Python Package Index (PyPI)](https://pypi.org), a repository of software for the Python programming language.
+Binary packages a.k.a. [wheel packages](https://www.python.org/dev/peps/pep-0427) are available from the [Python Package Index (PyPI)](https://pypi.org), a repository of software for the Python programming language.

 Installing `jsbsim` using `pip` can be achieved with:

 ```bash
 > pip install jsbsim
 ```

 Check the [pip documentation](https://packaging.python.org/tutorials/installing-packages) for more details.

-Note that wheel packages for Linux meet the [ManyLinux packages requirements](https://www.python.org/dev/peps/pep-0513) and as such are compatible with all the major Linux distributions.
+Note that wheel packages for Linux meet the [PEP600 ManyLinux packages requirements](https://www.python.org/dev/peps/pep-0600) and as such are compatible with a majority of Linux distributions.

 #### Installation with `conda`

 [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) is an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
 The JSBSim conda package is available from [`conda-forge`](https://conda-forge.org), a community led collection of recipes, build infrastructure and distributions for the conda package manager.

 Installing `jsbsim` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:

 ```bash
 > conda config --add channels conda-forge
 ```

 Once the `conda-forge` channel has been enabled, `jsbsim` can be installed with:

 ```bash
 > conda install jsbsim
 ```

 It is possible to list all of the versions of `jsbsim` available on your platform with:

 ```bash
 > conda search jsbsim --channel conda-forge
 ```

 ### Other platforms

 At the moment, JSBSim do not provide binaries for platforms other than Windows 64 bits and Ubuntu 64 bits.
-If you fall in this category you should follow the instructions in the [developer docs](doc/DevelopersDocs.md) to build JSBSim on your platform.
+Alternatively, you can use [JSBSim wheel packages](https://github.com/bcoconni/jsbsim#python-module) for Windows, Linux or MacOS.
+Otherwise you should follow the instructions in the [developer docs](doc/DevelopersDocs.md) to build JSBSim on your platform.

 ### Aircraft data and example scripts

-You can get aircraft data and example scripts by downloading either the [zip package](https://github.com/JSBSim-Team/jsbsim/archive/v1.1.8.zip) or the [tar.gz package](https://github.com/JSBSim-Team/jsbsim/archive/v1.1.8.tar.gz).
+JSBSim aircraft data and example scripts are automatically installed if you are using [Python wheel packages](https://github.com/bcoconni/jsbsim#python-module).
+Otherwise, you can get aircraft data and example scripts by downloading either the [zip package](https://github.com/JSBSim-Team/jsbsim/archive/v1.1.8.zip) or the [tar.gz package](https://github.com/JSBSim-Team/jsbsim/archive/v1.1.8.tar.gz).

 ## Quick start

 Once you have downloaded (or built) the binaries and unzipped the [aircraft data](#aircraft-data-and-example-scripts).
 Go to the root of the data package and make sure the executable is accessible from there.

 You can then run an FDM simulation with the following command:

 ```bash
 > JSBSim.exe --script=scripts/c1721.xml
 ```

 More options are available if you run:

 ```bash
 > JSBSim.exe --help
 ```

 ## User documentation

-A first place to look at for JSBSim documentation resources is [http://jsbsim.sourceforge.net/documentation.html](http://jsbsim.sourceforge.net/documentation.html).
-This link points to the official [JSBSim Reference Manual](http://jsbsim.sourceforge.net/JSBSimReferenceManual.pdf), a PDF which is the best source of information for users and developers.
+A first place to look at for JSBSim documentation resources is <https://jsbsim.sourceforge.net/documentation.html>.
+This link points to the official [JSBSim Reference Manual](https://jsbsim.sourceforge.net/JSBSimReferenceManual.pdf), a PDF which is the best source of information for users and developers.

 However, due to the nature of the development of the project (JSBSim sources are updated often, sometimes even daily), several new features that are available in the software are not yet documented in the reference manual.
 Starting from March 2018 a new effort is underway to deliver an up-to-date documentation web site.
 You can browse the new *JSBSim Online Reference Manual* by going to: [https://jsbsim-team.github.io/jsbsim-reference-manual](https://jsbsim-team.github.io/jsbsim-reference-manual).
 The online manual is under construction and as a first milestone it will incorporate all the non-outdated material contained in the original PDF Reference Manual.
 The online manual web site is based on the GitHub Pages technology and its sources are available [here](https://github.com/JSBSim-Team/jsbsim-reference-manual).
 Eventually, the PDF Reference Manual will be superseded by the online manual, which is designed to be updated collaboratively as well as in efficient and timely fashion.

 ## Interfacing JSBSim with your application

 ### Using the C++ API

 JSBSim can be interfaced or integrated to your application via a C++ API.
-The  following  code  illustrates  how  JSBSim  could  be  called  by  a  small  program, with execution being controlled by a script:
+The following code illustrates how JSBSim can be called by a small program, with execution being controlled by a script:

 ```c++
 #include <FGFDMExec.h>